zeapherine/MERN-memoris-social-app/README.md

 ## Features :

--Search Post by Name and Tags.
+-Search Post by Name and Tags. </br>
--Like, create, delete, edit post after login (protected routes) -Custom Sign In and Google OAuth sign in.
+-Like, create, delete, edit post after login (protected routes) </br>
--Pagination.
+-Custom Sign In and Google OAuth sign in. </br>
+-Pagination.</br>
+-recomendation based on tags.

 # Host plateform :